Making Thanksgiving Grocery Shopping Easier for Seniors

 Bonus Tips for a Smooth Thanksgiving

-• Order from a Restaurant: Many restaurants offer Thanksgiving dishes for pickup, making it easier to reduce the cooking workload.
+• Order from a Restaurant: Many restaurants and grocery stores now offer ready-made Thanksgiving meals or side dishes for pickup, making it easier to reduce the cooking workload.
 Instead of making baked goods from scratch, consider purchasing from a bakery or restaurant.
 This saves time and reduces the need for a long grocery list.
 Some families even eat out on Thanksgiving to avoid the hassle altogether.

-• Try a Meal Kit: Meal kit services like HelloFresh or Blue Apron often offer special holiday meals around Thanksgiving.
+• Try a Meal Kit: Meal kit services like HelloFresh, Blue Apron, or Home Chef often offer special holiday meals around Thanksgiving.
 These kits come with pre-portioned ingredients and easy-to-follow recipes, cutting down on grocery shopping and meal prep.
 This is an excellent option for seniors who enjoy cooking but want to avoid the hassle of large grocery trips.

 • Prepare Dishes in Advance: Prepping some dishes in advance and freezing them can make the Thanksgiving workload easier.
 For example, side dishes like mashed potatoes, stuffing, or casseroles can be prepared days in advance.
 Seniors can take care of the grocery shopping early, prep meals, and enjoy a more relaxing Thanksgiving day.